weemo/Weemo.js/examples/External attendee sample/README.md

 ### Conclusion

-We hope you have learned in this exercices following basic Weemo knowledge:
+We hope you have learned in this exercises following basic Weemo knowledge:

 - Provider information (domain and profile)
 - Weemo Auth usage (Client Auth URL)